 How could I potentially adjust them for next time?

-Step 3: Take Time to Learn from this Experience
+Step 3: Take Time to Learn from Your Experience

-Take time now to learn from this experience.
+Let’s now take some time to learn from this experience.
 Ask yourself:

 What can I learn from this experience?